 • vitamin therapy;

-• reception of drugs containing calcium and angioprotectors;
+• taking medications containing calcium and angioprotectors;

 Possible complications